cortex-lab/phy/README.md

 ## What's new

+* [7 Sep 2021] Release of phy 2.0 beta 5, with some install and bug fixes
 * [7 Feb 2020] Release of phy 2.0 beta 1, with many new views, new features, various improvements and bug fixes...